nwoonet/misc/README.md

 # poop virus

+_With great power comes great responsibility._

+## Features
-This script randomly says “poop” out loud every ~30 minutes.
-Install it on your friend's Mac for a lighthearted prank.
+- Says “poop” out loud every ~30 minutes.
-- It runs silently in the background via `cron` using a stealthy directory.
+- Runs silently in the background via `cron` using a stealthy directory (`~/.sysupdate`)
-- Installed in `~/.sysupdate`
-- `poop-virus.sh` is renamed to sysd to blend in with system processes
+- `poop-virus.sh` is renamed to sysd to blend in with system processes.

 ---